Quenched limits for the fluctuations of transient random walks in random environment on Z: Fluctuation of interarrival times

 We now consider the case $1\leq\kappa<2$.
 The proposition will directly follow from the fact that, under $\Pp$,

-which in turn will come from Lemma~\ref{lem:var_tia} proving $\Ep[\Var_\omega(\tia)]=o(n^{2/\kappa})$.
-However, a specific caution is necessary in the case $\kappa=1$; indeed, $\Var_\omega(\tia)$ in not integrable in this case, because of the rare but significant fluctuations originating from the time spent by the walk when it backtracks into deep valleys.
-Our proof in this case consists in proving first that we may neglect in probability (using a first-moment method) the time spent backtracking into these deep valleys; and then that this brings us to the computation of the variance of $\tia$ in an environment where small excursions have been substituted for the high ones (thus removing the non-integrability problem).
+which in turn will come from Lemma~\ref{lemvartia} proving $\Ep [\Var_\omega(\tau_{\mathrm{IA}})]=o(n^{2/\kappa})$.
+However, a specific caution is necessary in the case $\kappa=1$; indeed, $\Var_\omega(\tau _{\mathrm{IA}})$ is not integrable in this case, because of the rare but significant fluctuations originating from the time spent by the walk when it backtracks into deep valleys.
+Our proof in this case consists of first proving that we may neglect in probability (using a first-moment method) the time spent backtracking into these deep valleys; and then that this brings us to the computation of the variance of $\tau _{\mathrm{IA}}$ in an environment where small excursions have been substituted for the high ones (thus removing the nonintegrability problem).\looseness=1

-Subsection \ref{subsec:reduc_small} is dedicated to this reduction to an integrable setting, which is only involved in the case $\kappa=1$ of Proposition \ref{prop:tau_ia} and of the theorems (but holds in greater generality), while Subsection \ref{subsec:var_tia} states and proves the bounds on the variance, implying Proposition~\ref{prop:tau_ia}.
+Section~\ref{subsecreducsmall} is dedicated to this reduction to an integrable setting, which is only involved in the case $\kappa=1$ of Proposition~\ref{proptauia} and of the theorems (but holds in greater generality), while Section~\ref{subsecvartia} states and proves the bounds on the variance, implying Proposition~\ref{proptauia}.